AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 If miners could swap from their current chain to the other chain and \emph{increase their revenue}, then we should expect some to do that.
 In turn, we expect each chain's difficulty to change, reflecting that change in participation.
-If some miners (on the whole) moved from L to R, then we'd expect L's difficulty to decrease and R's difficulty to increase proportionate to how many miners moved.
+If some miners (on the whole) moved from L to R, then we'd expect L's difficulty to decrease and R's difficulty to increase, roughly proportionate to how many miners moved.
 Since this is an \emph{arbitrage opportunity} (for miners), we expect that any profitability gap will quickly be closed.
 Thus, we can say that a miner's revenue is \emph{equal} regardless of which chain they're mining: $\text{Revenue}_L = \text{Revenue}_R$ when measured in the same units.
 \begin{align}